alidcast/interdep/README.md

 The goal of Interdep, then, is to provide a way to load multiple sub-project aliases from the root project, while still being able to run the subrepos independently when necessary.

 ## Design Goals

-* Provide simple utilities that can be used alongside tools.deps.
 * Preserve `:local/root` convention for configuring local dependencies.
 * All subrepos to configure their deps in their own nested directory.
 * Allow activating subrepo `aliases` from root directory.
 * Provide a streamlined way to call multiple project aliases at once.
+* Allow using as task runner or as standalone utility used alongside tools.deps.

 ## Documentation

 ### Configuration